 By now, you should be able to plot these two sets of behavior, one in the hostile-dominant area and the other is in the hostile-submissive area.
 And as we all know from experience - yes, my wife and I can get stuck here too - this pattern of conflict can be difficult to halt once it's begun.
 And here is where the presence of a skilled third party and proper use of the Neutral zone can pay off.

 As I interrupt and offer feedback on what I see, they pause the escalating pattern of conflict.
 We then notice, without placing blame, that this way of relating to one another is not working.
 In taking notice, we are moving toward the center of the IC.
 The grip and amplitude of chronic behavioral routines are weakening.
 We achieve a greater sense of calm and distance from the heat of battle - we're entering the Neutral zone.

 Neither the Interpersonal Circumplex nor my use of it with couples is a silver bullet.
-But it's helpful in getting us all on the same page, understanding how things go off the rails, and what it feels like in our body and emotional reaction as the wheels begin to wobble.
-It's also helpful in prompting us to consider - once we're in the Neutral zone - what kinds of behavior could help us get back on track and communicate in the friendly side of the IC.
+But it's helpful in getting us all on the same page, understanding how things go off the rails, and what it feels like in our body and emotional reactions as the wheels begin to wobble.
+It's helpful in prompting us to consider - once we're in the Neutral zone - what kinds of behavior could help us get back on track and communicate in the friendly side of the IC.

 It's hard to make change in our habitual patterns of behavior without having some sense of what the alternative looks like in concrete behavioral terms.
 And it's helpful to have a simple message in mind - especially outside of therapy - that can invite us to "meet in the middle," in the Neutral zone in order to create a calming and reflective pause.
 Only then can we exercise freedom in choosing our behavior rather than acting on auto pilot.